Sk1erLLC/Patcher/README.md

 - **Damage Glance** - View the damage value of the currently held item above your hotbar.
 - **Item Count Glance** - View the total amount of the currently held item above your hotbar.
 - **Enchantment Glance** - View the enchantments of the currently held item above your hotbar.
-- **Protection Percentage** - View how much total armor protection you have inside of your inventory.
+- **Protection Percentage** - View how much total armor protection you have inside your inventory.
-- **Projectile Protection Percentage** - View how much total projectile protection you have inside of your inventory.
+- **Projectile Protection Percentage** - View how much total projectile protection you have inside your inventory.
 - **Name History Style** - Choose how Name History should appear.
-- **Container Backgrounds** - Remove the dark background inside of a container.
+- **Container Backgrounds** - Remove the dark background inside a container.
 - **Container Opacity** - Change the opacity of supported containers.
 Includes Chests & Survival inventory.
 - **GUI Crosshair** - Stop rendering the crosshair when in a GUI.
 - **Startup Notification** - Notify how long the game took to start. *default